selfdual-brain/dexter-manual/source/06-dex-model.rst

 Caution: because of integer rounding, this equation usually cannot be satisfied exactly.
 DEX attempts to adhere to this equation as much as the fixed-point arithmetic allows to.

+Liquidity pool is the way we establish the concept of "current price" on the market: it is just the value ``ammQuote / ammBase``.

 ``WithdrawLiquidity`` burns specified amount of liquidity tokens.
 Let :math:`ammBase` and :math:`ammQuote` denote current balance of the AMM for the relevant market.
 Let :math:`td` be the total number of liquidity tokens for this